 a deadly delusion, that comprehending reality requires our awakening and developing specific capabilities enabling us to

 fathom a veiled unknown actuality.

-People who believe that about Obama are at the mercy of suicidal delusions.
+People who believe that about Trump are at the mercy of suicidal delusions.
 Most such people are unaware that they're suffering from mental derangement.
 Their ignorance of their own self-destructive ignorance has led to their allowing themselves to be used as cannon fodder in wars started only for the purpose of corporate profit and militaristic domination.
 They're allowing their own country to be ruined by debt, globalistic transfer of American jobs to cheap labor markets, Constitutional freedoms being destroyed wholesale before our eyes, and rapidly increasing poverty and debt for the middle and lower economic classes.

 Unfortunately, Americans and citizens worldwide are NOT